Water

 compounds burn or react with oxygen or oxygen-containing compounds.
 Water is not a fuel, it is an end-product of the combustion of hydrogen.
 The energy required to split water into hydrogen and oxygen by electrolysis or any other means is greater than the energy released when the hydrogen and oxygen recombine.[7]

-Elements which are more electropositive than hydrogen such as lithium, sodium
+Elements which are more electropositive than hydrogen such as lithium, sodium,

 calcium, potassium and caesium displace hydrogen from water, forming hydroxides.
 Being a flammable gas, the hydrogen given off is dangerous and the reaction of water with the more electropositive of these elements is violently explosive.